(from one of my more amazing online students AMH2020)

 The one thing that stands out to me most from this experience, is a comment that has been made by several different veterans.
 The mention that they always know they will get to eat on Thursdays.
 This meant so much to me, from the very first time that I heard it.
 I have a very demanding career as a nurse and I feel like I earn the money that I have, but giving up $50 (or an outfit) so somebody else can eat is more rewarding than I ever thought possible.
 Have I always been the kind of person to try to help somebody else if I can, absolutely.
 But there is something different about it when it starts out with a person who you have no connection with.
 This bond that keeps growing with each time that I walk through those doors.
 These people recognize me and look excited to see me.
 I honestly don't think their excitement is about the food that is being provided, but the opportunity to interact with others.
 Interacting may not be an easy thing for them because of PTSD but many of them are putting themselves out there and trying.

 There is not one thing that I learned from this experience, there are many.
 It has meant so much more to me than a grade could ever mean.
 These men and women are what kept this country going and there is no way to ever actually repay them.
+They have taught me so much about myself.
 I had struggles growing up, not with food or money but with family.
 I was physically abused from a young age until I was in my twenties but never felt sorry for myself because I had a bed to sleep in and got to do things that I enjoyed.
 I started working at a young age in order to help my grandparents because they had stepped in to be parents for my brother and I. Unfortunately, I was the only female they had ever raised, except my mentally retarded aunt.
 I didn't know how to be girly like so many of the other girls my age and my grandparents often judged how I looked.
 Sometimes I have anxiety about new people and what they will think of me because I didn't fit in.
 Being a nurse, I talk to people all the time, but these people see me as a nurse so they almost immediately trust me.
 When I am a regular person this isn't a given.
 These men and women made me feel welcome and like I can achieve anything if I put enough effort into it.
 I also learned that people, right in my backyard, are struggling to eat more than once a week and I am sometimes eating past the point of being full.
 There will never come a day when I stop talking about this experience.
 It has made me more aware of the things that aren't being broadcasted for all to see.
-They have taught me so much about myself.

 What I would like to pass on is a message that says to look around.
 There are people struggling and bad things happening all around us.
 There is no big sign on the door that broadcasts it.
 Whether it be little or big, make an imprint on somebody's life so that they can see the change in themselves that I saw in myself.